 - (404) 778-1900

-- Board certified in neurology with a subspecialty certification in Neuro-Oncology, Dr. Voloschin treats patients with primary brain tumors, as well as metastatic diseases to the nervous system and paraneoplastic neurologic syndromes.
+- A board certified neuro-oncologist, Dr. Voloschin treats patients with primary brain tumors, as well as metastatic diseases to the nervous system and paraneoplastic neurologic syndromes.

-- Assistant Professor, Department of Hematology and Medical Oncology , Emory University School of Medicine
+- Associate Professor, Department of Hematology and Medical Oncology , Emory University School of Medicine

 - (404) 778-1900